Qepanna/goFlux/README.md

   units of the kappa-max is s<sup>-1</sup>.
 This limit of kappa-max is included in the `goFlux()` function, so that the non-linear flux estimate cannot exceed this maximum curvature.
-In the function best.flux(), one can choose the linear flux estimate over the non-linear flux estimate based on the ratio between kappa and kappa-max.
-The ratio is expressed as a percentage, where 1 indicates HM.k = k.max, and 0.5 indicates HM.k = 0.5\*k.max.
+In the function `best.flux()`, one can choose the linear flux estimate over the non-linear flux estimate based on the ratio between kappa and kappa-max.
+The ratio is expressed as a percentage, where 1 indicates `HM.k = k.max`, and 0.5 indicates `HM.k = 0.5*k.max`.
 The default setting is `k.ratio = 1`.
 - **Statistically significant flux (*p-value*)**: This criteria is only applicable to the linear flux.
-Under a defined *p-value*, the linear flux estimate is deemed non-significant, i. e., no flux.
+Under a defined *p-value*, the linear flux estimate is deemed non-significant, i. e., no detectable flux.
   The default threshold is `p.val = 0.05`.
+No best flux estimate is chosen based on *p-value*.
+If `LM.p.val < p.val`, a warning is given in the columns “quality.check” and “LM.diagnose”: “No detect.
+LM.flux (p-val)”.
-- **Mean Absolute Error (MAE)**: If MAE is chosen as a criteria in `best.flux()`, the model with the smallest MAE is chosen.
-Furthermore, this criteria is used to warned against “noisy” measurements: In a theoretical situation where the concentration inside the chamber is strictly diffusional and deviate from diffusion under non-steady state, a parameter such as MAE or RMSE reflects the instrument precision.
+- **Mean Absolute Error (MAE)**: This criteria is used to warned against “noisy” measurements: In a theoretical situation where the concentration inside the chamber is strictly diffusional and deviate from diffusion under non-steady state, a parameter such as MAE or RMSE reflects the instrument precision.
 Therefore, the instrument precision is used in the `best.flux()` function as a threshold for these parameters.
-If MAE is larger than the instrument precision, a warning is given in the column “quality.check” saying “Noisy measurement (MAE)”.
+If MAE is chosen as a criteria in `best.flux()`, the model with the smallest MAE is chosen, unless both of them are smaller than the instrument precision.
+In that case, the non-linear flux estimate is always chosen by default.
+If MAE is larger than the instrument precision, a warning is given in the columns “quality.check”, “LM.diagnose” or “HM.diagnose” saying “Noisy measurement (MAE)”.
 MAE and RMSE cannot both be selected.
 - **Root Mean Square Error (RMSE)**: RMSE functions exactly like MAE.
   The difference between the two is that RMSE is much more sensitive to outliers.
 MAE will always return a smaller value than RMSE.
 MAE and